Matvey Safonov: International career

-On 9 October 2020, he was called up to Russia national football team for the first time for UEFA Nations League games against Turkey and Hungary.

-On 11 May 2021, Safonov was included in the preliminary extended 30-man squad for UEFA Euro 2020.
-He debuted on 1 June in a friendly match against Poland.

-On 2 June, Safonov was included in the final squad.
+On 9 October 2020, Safonov was called up to Russia national team for the first time for UEFA Nations League games against Turkey and Hungary.
+On 11 May 2021, he was included in the preliminary extended 30-man squad for UEFA Euro 2020.
+He debuted on 1 June in a friendly match against Poland, and next day, he was included in the final squad for the Euros.
 On 16 June, he played in Russia's second group game against Finland, keeping a clean sheet in a 1–0 victory.
-He played again on 21 June in the last group game – a 1–4 loss against Denmark.
+He played again on 21 June in the last group game: a 1–4 defeat to Denmark.

+Style of play

+In February 2026, Safonov's manager at Paris Saint-Germain, Luis Enrique, stated: "He can play with his feet, which we like.
+He's courageous and physically very strong.
+The way we defend, I think, we leave a lot of space for our opponents, and that creates a real danger.
+But I think he's perfectly suited to our approach."
+Safonov has also been acclaimed for his proficiency in saving penalties.
+In the 2025–26 season, Safonov became recognised for deliberately kicking the ball out of play from a goal kick so that PSG could instigate their pressing system.